jedward225/HunyuanWorld-1.0/HunyuanWorld_README.md

 </p>

 ## 🎁 Models Zoo
-HunyuanWorld 1.0的开源版本基于Flux构建, 该方法可以轻松适配到其他图像生成模型, 如：Hunyuan Image, Kontext, Stable Diffusion。
+The open-source version of HY World 1.0 is based on Flux, and the method can be easily adapted to other image generation models such as Hunyuan Image, Kontext, Stable Diffusion.

 | Model                          | Description                 | Date       | Size  | Huggingface                                                                                        |
 |--------------------------------|-----------------------------|------------|-------|----------------------------------------------------------------------------------------------------|